Characters and chromatic symmetric functions: Applications to total nonnegativity

 \begin{thm} Let $A$ be the path matrix of planar network $D$ of order $n$, Then we have

 \end{thm} \begin{proof} Theorem~\ref{t:hookimm} implies (\ref{eq:introdes}), and Proposition~\ref{p:equidist} then implies (\ref{eq:introexc}). \end{proof}

 Now we have three combinatorial interpretations of induced trivial character immanants.
-Given a path family $\pi = (\pi_1,\dotsc,\pi_n) \in \mathcal P(D)$ for some planar network $D$, define a {\em $\pi$-tableau of shape $\lambda$} to be a filling of a Young diagram with $\pi_1,\dotsc,\pi_n$.
+To state these, we define more generalizations of Young tableaux.
+Given a path family $\pi = (\pi_1,\dotsc,\pi_n) \in \mcp(D)$ for some planar network $D$, define a {\em $\pi$-tableau of shape $\lambda$} to be a filling of a Young diagram with $\pi_1,\dotsc,\pi_n$.
 For each $\pi$-tableau $U$, define $L(U)$ and $R(U)$ to be the Young tableaux whose integer entries are the source indices and sink indices, respectively, of the corresponding paths in $U$.
 Call the $\pi$-tableau $U$ {\em left row-strict} if entries of $L(U)$ increase from left to right in each row, and call it {\em row-closed} if $R(U_i)$ is a rearrangement of $L(U_i)$ for each $i$.
+For example, consider the planar network $D$ and path family $\pi \in \mcp(D)$,

+In order for a $\pi$-tableau to be row-closed and left row-strict, the paths $\pi_1, \pi_2, \pi_3$ must appear in order of increasing indices in the same row, as must $\pi_4, \pi_5$.
+All five paths must appear in order of increasing indices if they appear in a single row.
+There is one such $\pi$-tableau of shape $5$ and one of shape $32$.
+Together with their left and right Young tableaux, these are

 \begin{thm} Let $A$ be the path matrix of planar network $D$ of order $n$.
 Then for $\lambda \vdash n$, the evaluation $\imm{\eta^\lambda}(A)$ has the combinatorial interpretations